-Professor Nikolai Bogduk, who is the number 1 functional anatomist in the world and a two time Volvo Award Winner, has the following opinion on the origin of spondylolysis: "The biomechanical and epidemiological evidence points to pars defects as being an acquired fracture, either as a result of single, severe trauma or as a result of fatigue failure" (136,138,150,152,153).
+Birth Defect Versus Trauma: There continues to be debate over whether or not a spondylolysis/spondylolisthesis occurs secondary to trauma/micro trauma/overuse, worse condition you are born with.
+Some of the most respected researchers, however, are of the opinion that it is caused by trauma (usually sports).
+For example, the two-time Volvo Award winner, professor Nikolai Bogduk, who is believed by some to be the number one functional anatomist in the world, has the following opinion regarding the origin of spondylolysis: "The biomechanical and epidemiological evidence points to pars defects as being an acquired fracture, either as a result of single, severe trauma or as a result of fatigue failure" (136,138,150,152,153).

 OLD SECTION OF THIS PAGE: